 Dogs are man’s best friends.
-And if a man happens to be a painter or a sitter for a painting, they must be included too.
-In the end, they are our most dedicated companions and that’s why we celebrate them today on the Pet Day.
-Meet a few of the dogs immortalized by art:
+And if that man happens to be a painter or a sitter for a painting, their four-legged friends must be included in them too.
+In the end, they are our most dedicated companions and that’s why we celebrate them with this article.
+Meet a few of the dogs immortalized by art history.

 2. Jan van Eyck, The Arnolfini Portrait

-Hercules’ dog largely contributed to art history as it had discovered purple dye.
+Hercules’ dog significantly contributed to art history because it discovered purple dye.
 According to the legend, while running on the beach the dog bit a sea snail and dyed his mouth purple.
 Clever boy.

 6. Rembrandt van Rijn, Portrait of a Lady with a Lap Dog

-7. Anthony van Dyck, The five eldest Children of Charles I of England with two dogs
+7. Anthony van Dyck, The Children of Charles I of England